 NPMA Supports Federal Bed Bug Legislation

 Measure's Introduction Comes on Heels of National Bed Bug Summit

-FAIRFAX, Va.-- The National Pest Management Association (NPMA) today expressed support for the Don't Let the Bed Bugs Bite Act of 2009, federal legislation aimed at helping to more effectively manage ever-growing infestations of the blood sucking pest.
+FAIRFAX, Va.
+(May 6, 2009) – The National Pest Management Association (NPMA) today expressed support for the Don't Let the Bed Bugs Bite Act of 2009, federal legislation aimed at helping to more effectively manage ever-growing infestations of the blood sucking pest.

 Virtually non-existent in the United States from the 1950s through the late 1990s, the bed bug population has rebounded dramatically over the last several years, and infestations have now been reported in all 50 states and in a myriad of settings.
 Experts cite the use of more targeted pest-specific control methods and increased international travel as the primary reasons for the resurgence.